Tickets still available for Rhod Gilbert's November show at the Bristol HippodromePosted on: 20 Jun 2019

 Just a quick scan of several publications' reviews show just how exalted he's become in both comedy and critical circles: ‘Without doubt one of the best comedians anywhere in the world’ Time Out; ‘Exhilarating stand-up…sublime storytelling, unflaggingly brilliant’ Scotsman; ‘Turbo-charged…magnificent’ Evening Standard.

-The June show is already sold out, however tickets for the November date can be purchased here with prices ranging from £31.65 to £57.65 (plus booking fees).
+The June show is already sold out, but tickets for the November date can be purchased here with prices ranging from £31.65 to £57.65 (plus booking fees).
 Bristol Hippodrome is located at St Augustine's Parade, Bristol, BS1 4UZ - contact the team on 0117 302 3310 for more info.

 Jamie is a writer, blogger, journalist, critic, film fan, soundtrack nerd and all-round Bristolian good egg.
 He loves the music of Philip Glass, the art of Salvador Dali, the writings of Charles Bukowksi and Hunter S Thompson, the irreverence of Harry Hill, and the timeless, straw-chomping exuberance of The Wurzels.
 You can sometimes find him railing against a surging tide of passing cyclists, or gorging himself senseless on the Oriental delights of a Cosmos all-you-can-eat buffet.